yli1517/Final_Project/README.md

-# X-ray Image Classification for Pneumonia using Convolutional Neural Network
+# X-ray Image Classification for Pneumonia using Transfer Learning (VGG16)
 X-ray image classification for pneumonia